PlaidWeb/Publ/CONTRIBUTING.md

     the same content as it had at the time of snapshot (assuming content hasn't been reordered, added, or changed since then, of course).

-    As a point of comparison, Tumblr paginates with `/page/N` suffixes; if someone finds and saves a page like, say, [http://tumblr.beesbuzz.biz/page/5](http://tumblr.beesbuzz.biz/page/5)
+    As a point of comparison, many blogging systems (Tumblr, LiveJournal, WordPress, etc.) paginate with `/page/N` suffixes; if someone finds and saves a page like, say, [http://tumblr.beesbuzz.biz/page/5](http://tumblr.beesbuzz.biz/page/5)
     because they like a piece of content that was on it, if they come back later the content will have probably disappeared from that page.
 This is especially bad